tylerharter/cs301-projects/spring19/p6/README.md

 ## Q11 (5 points):
-Write a function that calculates average points per dollar for all wines made by a winery and then print price per dollar of the Winery called `Heitz`.
+Write a function that calculates average points per dollar for all wines made by a winery and then return price per dollar of the Winery called `Heitz`.
 Assume all prices in dataset are in dollars.

 ## Q12 (5 points):
-Print price per dollar of the Winery called `Ponzi`.
+Return price per dollar of the Winery called `Ponzi`.

 ## Q13 (5 points):
 Which winery in `USA` has the highest price per dollar?